alexandair/entra-powershell-docs/reference/entra-powershell-beta/Get-AzureADAuditSignInLogs.md

 b88f8107-f8b8-494a-bd7e-3ceddc3b8400 Azure Active Directory PowerShell  1b730954-1685-4b74-9bfd-dac224a7b894                          {}                        ropc                   si...
 e05ec15b-8698-4633-81ff-983f233b8500 Azure Active Directory PowerShell  1b730954-1685-4b74-9bfd-dac224a7b894                          {}                        none
 ```
-This command gets all sign in logs.

 ### Example 2: Get first n logs
+This example returns first n logs.
 ```powershell
  Get-EntraAuditSignInLogs -Top 1
 ```
-This example returns first n logs

 ### Example 3: Get audit logs containing a given ActivityDisplayName
+These commands show how to get sign in logs by ActivityDisplayName.
 ```powershell
  Get-EntraAuditSignInLogs -Filter "ActivityDisplayName eq 'Add owner to application'" Get-EntraAuditSignInLogs -Filter "ActivityDisplayName eq 'Add owner to application'" -Top 1
 ```
-These commands show how to get sign in logs by ActivityDisplayName

 ### Example 4: Get all sign in logs with a given result
+These commands show how to get sign in logs by result.
 ```powershell
  Get-EntraAuditSignInLogs -Filter "result eq 'success'" Get-EntraAuditSignInLogs -Filter "result eq 'failure'" -Top 1cls
 ```
-These commands show how to get sign in logs by result

-## Parameters
+## PARAMETERS

 ### -All
 Boolean to express that return all results from the server for the specific query